B-School is an 8-week interactive online video-based training program

-- A complimentary one-year subscription/renewal to UPPERCASE magazine.
+A one-year subscription/renewal to UPPERCASE, the quarterly print magazine.

-- Access to a private UPPERCASE + B-School community and discussion board for focussed conversation and support from Janine and your fellow B-Schoolers and Alumni.
+Access to the private UPPERCASE + B-School community and discussion board for focussed conversation and support from Janine and your fellow B-Schoolers and Alumni.

 Online group video calls and weekly B-School chats with Janine to ask questions and share your progress with the encouraging UPPERCASE B-School community.

-- The opportunity to pitch your ideas or business concept to be published in issue 40 of UPPERCASE magazine (3 profiles available)
+The opportunity to pitch your ideas or business concept to be published in UPPERCASE magazine and books.

 Proof that B-School worked for me—and how returning to my roots as a solo entrepreneur was the best decision I could have made.